uwinkler/restate/README.md

 ### Step 2: Infer the state type

-We can ZOD to infer the state type from the schema, so we can use it in the app and middleware.
+We can use ZOD to infer the state type from the schema:

 ```tsx
 type State = z.infer<typeof stateSchema>